alex-gutev/live_cells/README.md

-The `counter` cell is created directly within the `build` method using the `cell` method, provided by the `CellInitializer` mixin, which creates an instance of a `ValueCell`, using the provided function, on the first build of the widget, and retrieves the existing instance in subsequent builds.
+The `counter` cell is created directly within the `build` method using the `cell` method, provided by the `CellInitializer` mixin, which creates an instance of a `ValueCell`, using the provided function, on the first build of the widget and retrieves the existing instance in subsequent builds.

 The following example demonstrates computed cells: